 Jojoba is an excellent moisturizer for the scalp.
 Dry scalp is often mistaken as dandruff, causing flaky and tight skin and severe itching.
 Jojoba oil moisturizes your scalp deep down to the pores and doesn’t evaporate.
 This causes a deep and lasting moisturizing effect balancing the pH level of the scalp.
 It also promotes a healthy scalp with its anti-bacterial properties.
 This is particularly soothing for those who have issues of dandruff, dry scalp and psoriasis on the scalp.
 It moisturizes the scalp well and keeps the hair strong from the roots.

 Oily scalp problems can really wreak havoc on our hair.
 Most of the products available in the market for an oily scalp usually end up over drying the hair.
 Shampooing further increases the problem by making the hair dull and unhealthy.
 Jojoba oil helps to control the sebum excretion by our scalp glands It regulates the flow of sebum in clogged pores.
 It balances the amount of oil in our hair.

 Other jojoba oil benefits:

-15. Apply jojoba oil lightly on knees, heels and palms to prevent sunless tan from soaking into these porous areas.
+15. Apply jojoba oil lightly on knees, heels and palms to prevent sunless tanning.

-16. Before swimming, apply jojoba oil on your hair.
-The oil will help close your hair cuticles and will prevent harmful chemicals from stripping your hair colour.
+16. For those who have coloured hair, apply jojoba oil on your hair before swimming.
+This will help close your hair cuticles and will prevent harmful chemicals from stripping your hair colour.